PaloAltoNetworks/terraform-iac-lab/docs/index.rst

 Learning Outcomes
 ----------
+- Learn best practices for managing infrastructure as code environments
-- Learn how to use Terraform to define and deploy cloud infrastructure and implement changes to PAN-OS devices
+- Learn how to use Terraform to define and deploy cloud infrastructure
-- Learn best practices for managing infrastructure code environments
 - Learn about bootstrapping best practices for VM-Series firewalls in the cloud
+- Learn about best practices for automating the management of VM-series firewalls

 .. toctree::
    :maxdepth: 2